MSR Reactor Review

 Our Analysis and Test Results

 The Reactor is a leader in its class in boil time and foul-weather performance.
 In other categories, it's lacking.
-If you are a backpacker who likes to cook the occasional meal, this is not the stove for you.
+It's not a great choice for most backpackers.
 We also had some concerns with a malfunction while testing this stove.

 Performance Comparison